cloudera/CML_AMP_Med_Reasoning/README.md

 # dataset = load_dataset('your/specific/dataset')
 ```

-Make sure the new dataset provides prompt--response pairs or can be adapted using preprocessing (examples provided in the notebook).
+Make sure the new dataset provides prompt--response pairs or can be adapted using preprocessing (examples provided in the notebook)

 ### Custom Reward Functions